-At the Melbourne School of Engineering, you will become part of a community of scholars and practitioners, who are dedicated to creating a better world through engineering and IT.
+At the Faculty of Engineering and Information Technology, you will become part of a community of scholars and practitioners, who are dedicated to creating a better world through engineering and IT.

 You will study in an environment of cross-disciplinary research excellence, where important discoveries are being made, and research outcomes have real-world impact.